Lumia - The RWA Chain

 Indexing with TheGraph

-Getting historical data on a smart contract can be frustrating when building a dapp.
-The Graph provides an easy way to query smart contract data through APIs known as subgraphs.
+Getting historical data on a smart contract can be frustrating when building a dapp. provides an easy way to query smart contract data through APIs known as subgraphs.
 The Graph’s infrastructure relies on a decentralized network of indexers, enabling your dapp to become truly decentralized.

 Lumia is supported by The Graph!